The Ultimate Guide to Preparing Your Classic Car For Long Term Storage

-- If you need an MOT, you can only drive the car if it’s to a garage for a pre-booked MOT.
+- If you need an MOT, by law, you can only drive the car if it’s to a garage for a pre-booked MOT.

 Remember that, since the introduction of Continuous Insurance Enforcement (CIE) in 2011, your classic car must remain insured while not being used unless you make a SORN.
 You can apply to make a SORN here.